hacheemaster/getting-cleaning-data/README.md

-# getting-cleaning-data
+# Getting and Cleaning Data

-This script works by downloading and cleaning [this](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and cleaning it by using the process below:
+This script works by downloading [this data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and cleaning it by using the process below:

 1. Merges the training and the test sets to create one data set.